biltAtous/Accessible-SVG-Graphs/README.md

 ```
 let accessibleScatterplot = new AccessibleSVG(configScatter);
 ```
-Please have a look at the complete example, in the example folder or visit my website https://5cript.com/blog/accessible-svg-graphs/ for a complete live demo.
+Please have a look at the complete example, in the example folder or visit my website https://5cript.com/products/accessible-svg-graphs/ for a complete live demo.

 ### Release Notes ###
+1.3.4 - Changed link

 1.3.3 - Readme changes

 1.3.2 - Changed the sample.html